 How Did Phishing Start?

-Phishing has been one of the fastest evolution in the hacking history.
+Phishing has been one of the fastest evolution in hacking history.
 Different types of phishing attacks spread over the internet in a flash.
 Here is how it evolved.

 1990: Algorithm-Based Phishing

 America Online (AOL) flagged the concept of phishing in the early 1990s.

 During that time, the first phishers created an algorithm to generate random credit card numbers in order to get an original card’s match from the AOL accounts.